ar2thur/swe-3313-fall-2025-team-05/README.md

 - See [here](./project-plan/technology-selection/README.md) for a full explanation of what we are using and why.

 ### Project Plan
-See [here](./project-plan/gantt-chart/ganttproject.gan) for a link to our Gantt chart.
+See [here](./project-plan/README.md) for a link to our Gantt chart.

 ### Presentation
 See [here](https://www.loom.com/share/035f44b930794de89abcdb2d31284970?sid=5c003c39-bdb2-42ed-9245-5ad2640307f7) for a link to the project plan video presentation.

 # Requirements
-TODO: WRITE REQUIREMENTS INTRODUCTION HERE
+After carefully reviewing the customer's notes, we have collected a list of requirements detailing what they expect from the product.
+We then sorted these into their must haves, needs to haves, and wants to haves.
+From that, we were able to create a use case diagram, decision table, and sample implementation of each condition.

-See [here](./requirements/README.md) for a detailed list of the requirements from the customer for version 1 and version 2.
+See [here](./requirements/README.md) for the detailed list of the requirements from the customer for version 1 and version 2.

 ### Use Case Diagram
 See [here](./requirements/use-case.md) for a detailed use case diagram.